madhurmehta007/NewsApp/README.md

 - Latest news with date and time can be viewed
 - News can be saved or deleted
 - News from different categories can be viewed
+- Bottom sheet for detailed description of the news

 ## 🖼 App Screenshots :